 - your date of birth

 - proof that you are receiving Pension Credit.

 Your free TV licence will not start automatically when you are awarded Pension Credit.
 You will need to apply for it.

 See the FAQs on TV Licensing's website for more answers to common questions about the free TV licence for over 75s.

-TV Licensing has also launched a free telephone information line for older customers and their relatives.
-To access recorded information on the new policy and advice to customers, call 0800 232 1382.
+TV Licensing have a free telephone information line for older customers and their relatives.
+To access recorded information providing advice to customers, call 0800 232 1382.

 Find out more about Pension Credit